rafipatel/LinearRegression-Model-with-EDA-FeatureEngineering-PCA-and-MongoDB/README.md

 # LinearRegression Model with FeatureEngineering PCA and MongoDB
 Queried the data using MongoDB, trained and validated the model using LinearRegression.
-Also, used Feature Engineering process to increase Performance and applied PCA to get better intution of Dimensionalty Reduction Algorithms.
+Performed EDA.
+Also, used Feature Engineering process to increase Performance and applied PCA to get better intuition of Dimensionalty Reduction Algorithms.

 Challenge OBJECTIVES:-
 - Load the data file provided in a local instance of MongoDB